rkaev/mission-impossible/README.md

 # Mission impossible, but coding is

 Once upon a time on one of the vessel.
-There was mighty crew with big stomachs and chef has accidentally locked refrigerator by the password and gracefully forgot it.
-Your goal is to crack within 60 minutes refrigerator doorlock and save crew's stomachs.
+There was a mighty crew with big stomachs.
+Chef has accidentally locked refrigerator.
+Chef has gracefully forgot the password.
+In order to avoid riots on the vessel.
+The crew needs your help to solve the maze and open the refrigerator doorlock.
+Your goal is to solve this maze within 60 minutes and save crew's stomachs.

 ## Before we begin